Licensed Practical Nursing: Education Requirements, Career Paths & Job Outlook

 How to Become a Licensed Practical Nurse

 So, what do you need to become an LPN?
 Unlike for most other nursing jobs, you don’t need a college degree, but the requirements to become an LPN include completing education through an accredited program.
 These can often be found at community colleges and vocational schools.
+The Accreditation Commission for Education in Nursing (ACEN) accredits LPN/LVN programs.
+Be careful not to confuse state board approval and accreditation.
+Some programs may be approved by your state, but not accredited.

 Education and certification requirements